mreider/trains/README.md

 ### Redis Usage

-Redis is used by each service to log the last processed message for simple monitoring and debugging.
+Each service logs the last message it processed or produced to Redis, using a descriptive key (e.g., `train_service_last_message`, `aggregation_last_message`).
+This enables simple monitoring and debugging of the latest message state across the system.
 All services connect to Redis using a common password (`password`).

 ### Deployment